axibase/atsd/changelogs/2017_03/README.md

 ### Issue 3796

-The [`append`](../../api/network/series.md#text-append) flag applies to text values specified with the `x:` field.
+The [`append`](../../api/network/series.md#text-append) option applies to text values specified with the `x:` field.

-If the append flag is set to `true`, ATSD checks the previous text value for the same timestamp.
+If the `append` option is set to `true`, ATSD checks the previous text value for the same timestamp.
 If the previous value is found, the new value is appended at the end using `;\n` (semi-colon followed by line feed) as a separator.

-In order to prevent duplicate values, the database checks the existing value for duplicates by splitting the stored value into a string array and discarding the new value if such new value is equal to one of the elements in the array.
+To prevent duplicate values, the database checks the existing value for duplicates by splitting the stored value into a string array and discarding the new value if such new value is equal to one of the elements in the array.

 ```ls
 series d:2017-01-20T08:00:00Z e:sensor-1 x:status="Shutdown by adm-user, RFC-5434"